stefanusayudha/SDRAnalyzerPrototype/README.md

 ## Running
 In order to run this application, you will need Octave tobe installed.
-Once you finish run the installation, you will be able to execute the command ```fft_symulation.sh -h``` to display help.
+Once you finish run the installation, you will be able to execute the command ```fft_simulation.s -h``` to display help.

 ## Integration
 You can add the binary folder to the path to make it available everywhere.